jonagill/GreatNorthwestBakingShow/README.md

 The presentation of round 2's findings runs just like it did for round 1, but you should try to change up the order in which players present.
 For instance, if you had players present from top-to-bottom in round 1, try having them present from bottom-to-top in round 2.

 ### Final round of crime scene investigation (~25 minutes)

+Once more, make sure to ask your players if they need a 5 minute break before beginning the final round.

 The final round of investigation plays out differently than the previous two rounds.
 There is *no turn limit*, so players are able to visit as many locations as they'd like.
 The time limit is also significantly increased from previous rounds.
 Players should use this extra freedom to explore areas of the crime scene that they have previously missed or to verify clues that other players claim to have discovered.